 Filipino-American flutist, Norman Menzales, joined the Fort Collins Symphony as Principal Flute in 2013 and was appointed to the same position with Montana’s Great Falls Symphony in 2012 and the Wyoming Symphony Orchestra in 2021.
-Praised for his “…warm, attractive sound” by the Winston-Salem Journal, Menzales has performed with the Buffalo Philharmonic in New York, the Erie Chamber Orchestra in Pennsylvania, the American Academy of Conducting Orchestra at the Aspen Music Festival, and the Western Piedmont Symphony in North Carolina, among others.
-He has appeared at the Aspen, Bowdoin, Colorado College, Eastern and Sarasota Music Festivals and has shared the stage with notable conductors and performers including Marin Alsop, Joshua Bell, Renee Fleming, Alan Gilbert, Dame Evelyn Glennie, Gil Shaham, Leonard Slatkin, and David Zinman.
+Praised for his “…warm, attractive sound” by the Winston-Salem Journal, Menzales has performed with numerous ensembles including the Buffalo Philharmonic in New York, the Erie Chamber Orchestra in Pennsylvania, the Boulder Philharmonic in Colorado, and the Western Piedmont Symphony in North Carolina.
+He has appeared at the Aspen, Bowdoin, Colorado College, Eastern and Sarasota Music Festivals.

 As a soloist, Menzales was awarded top prizes in Young Artist Competitions sponsored by the Atlanta, Central Ohio, Pittsburgh and Rochester Flute Associations.
 He has performed concerti with the Fort Collins Symphony, Great Falls Symphony, North Carolina School of the Arts Solisti Symphony, the Eastman Chamber Orchestra, and Ars Nova Musicians of New York.